Residential - Multi-Unit

 Archer Street and Bertram Street, Chatswood, Sydney

-DEM prepared architectural concepts and the urban design report to support a Planning Proposal submission to Willoughby City Council for a proposed mixed use development located between Archer Street, Bertram Street and Albert Avenue, Chatswood.
+DEM prepared architectural concepts and an urban design report to support a Planning Proposal submission to Willoughby City Council for a proposed mixed use development located between Archer Street, Bertram Street and Albert Avenue, Chatswood.
 The proposed building form comprises two stepped residential towers on a three storey podium incorporating pedestrian streets and double height roofed arcades, providing a high level of visual and physical connectivity.
 The publicly accessible ground level precinct is activated by cafes, retail outlets and building lobbies.
 The development is to reinforce the eastern edge of the Chatswood CBD and positively contribute to the future growth of Chatswood in line with Council’s CBD Planning and Urban Design Strategy 2018.

 57-61 Archer Street, Chatswood, Sydney